 Alan Righetti was a Kittyhawk pilot who fought right across North Africa from Alamein before being shot down by one of Germany's greatest air aces.

-Fortunately, Alan survived as a POW - but his adventures had only just begun!
+Fortunately, Alan survived as a Prisoner of War. - But his adventures had only just begun!

 Tom Russell - The last Kittyhawk pilot surviving from the Alamein days, lifelong volunteer-worker for 3SQN Association, Hon.
 NSW President.